-Gingivitis is gum disease in its earliest stages.
+Gingivitis is a gum disease in its earliest stages.
 At this point, you may notice that your gums become swollen, red and a bit sensitive.
 You may also spot a bit of blood in your toothbrush or when you floss.

 Periodontitis is the more serious form of gum disease.
-At this stage, your gums recede and bacteria eventually fills pockets between gums and teeth.
+At this stage, your gums recede and bacteria eventually fill pockets between gums and teeth.
 Light to moderate bone loss in the jaw can also happen.

 Your teeth will lose support as your gums, bone and periodontal ligaments break down as this disease advance.
-Moderate to server bone loss in your jaw may occur and your teeth may become loose or even fall out entirely.
+Moderate to sever bone loss in your jaw may occur and your teeth may become loose or even fall out entirely.